William III of the Netherlands: Reign

 William repeatedly contemplated abdicating as soon as his eldest son William, Prince of Orange, turned eighteen.
 This occurred in 1858, but as William was uncomfortable making a decision he remained king.
 The new king's first act was the inauguration of the parliamentary cabinet of Thorbecke, the designer of the liberal 1848 constitution.
-Before 1848, the king had been a near-autocrat, but the 1848 document the crown of most of its political powers while transferring most of the real power to the States-General (parliament).
+Before 1848, the king had been a near-autocrat, but the 1848 document stripped the crown of most of its political powers while transferring most of the real power to the States-General (parliament).

 When the Roman Catholic hierarchy of bishops was restored in 1853, he found growing conservative support and a reason to dismiss Thorbecke.
 In the first two decades of his reign, he dismissed several cabinets and disbanded parliament several times.
 He was able to install royal cabinets which ruled as long as there was support in the elected second chamber of parliament.

 In what became known as the "Luxembourg Coup of 1856", William unilaterally instituted a new, reactionary constitution for Luxembourg, which he ruled personally, separate from the Dutch crown.

 In 1867, France offered to buy Luxembourg, leading to the Luxembourg Crisis, which almost precipitated war between Prussia and France.
 However, the subsequent Second Treaty of London confirmed Luxembourg as a fully independent country.

 During his reign, the king became more and more unpopular with his bourgeois-liberal subjects, his whims provoking their resistance and mockery, but remained quite popular with the common man.

 The king was a man of immense stature and with a boisterous voice.
 He could be gentle and kind, then suddenly he could become intimidating and even violent.
 His ministers were afraid of him.
 Most people around him agreed that he was, to some degree, insane.